Greece Moments Greece Moments

 Eternal Blue Kythnos, Merichas

 Just 5 minutes from the port of Merichas, you will find the beautiful apartment complex Eternal Blue Kythnos.
-Due to the elevated location, you can enjoy a magnificent view of the endless blue sea that corresponds to the name.
+Thanks to its elevated location, you can enjoy a magnificent view of the endless blue sea that lives up to its name.
 The sunsets from the complex are particularly picturesque!

 Eternal Blue Kythnos Hotels Merichas